The Ultimate Guide for Buying a Child Car Seat in India – Part 1

 Your lap is not safe

 Having the child sit in your lap may make you feel that the child will be safe in your arms.
-Or you may feel that you will be able to protect the child in a crash.
+Or you may feel that you will be able to protect them in a crash.
 However, in reality, this will never work.
 A road crash takes place in less than a second.
 There is simply not enough time for you to react and protect your child.
 Any unrestrained child will be thrown around inside the car or sometimes even out of the car’s window.
 And in the scenario that you do manage to hold on to your child before the crash, thanks to the tremendous forces of a crash, the child will either simply fly out of your arms or be crushed under your own weight.

 Using only a seat belt is not a good idea either

 What about buckling the child with a seat belt?
 Seat belts are supposed to be safe, right?
 Well, yes.
 Seat belts are very safe.
 Even after the introduction plethora of safety features such as Airbags, the seat belt is perhaps the greatest car safety equipment ever made.
-However, seat belts are for adults.
+However, seat belts are designed for adults.
 If you have tried buckling a child with a seat belt, you may notice the mismatch.
 In most cases, the shoulder belt usually goes over the chin or even the head of the child and the lap belt might hang loose.
 In the event of a crash, the belt will not be able to restrain the child.
-Another problem is that the belt strap material is too tough for a child.
+Another problem is that the belt strap material is too hard for a child.
 This may also cause injuries.

-Car seats provide ride comfort
+Child Car seats provide ride comfort

 An additional benefit of car seats is the ride comfort they provide to the child.
 All of us are aware of the condition of Indian roads.
 However, you can be assured that your child will have a comfortable ride as car seats will absorb most of the bumps and jerks.
+Just remember to take periodic breaks!

 Getting a car seat is simply non-negotiable if you want your child to travel safely and comfortably in a car.
 A car seat is one of the essential road safety items for a car.